Community Outreach Team

 September -

-November/December - Road Home (Christmas Fund), YWCA, Triangle Ministry, East Side Community/Truax
+November/December - Christmas Collections for: The Road Home, YWCA, Triangle Ministry, East Side Community/Truax, Madison Area Jail Ministry

-Listed to the left are the monthly collections.
+Listed above are our monthly collections.
 For more information about these and our ongoing collections please click on the button below.